 NATO Defense College (NDC) Fellowship

-MINDS has partnered with the NATO Defense College (NDC), located in Rome, Italy, to offer members of the Canadian defence and security expert community an opportunity to conduct a five-month fellowship, from February to July each year, at the College as part of the NDC Research Division.
-The selected fellow will receive a $100,000 grant to cover all expenses related to this opportunity.
+MINDS has partnered with the NATO Defense College (NDC), located in Rome, Italy, to offer members of the Canadian defence and security expert community an opportunity to conduct a five-month fellowship, from March to July each year, at the College as part of the NDC Research Division.
+The selected Fellow will receive a CAN$100,000 grant to cover all expenses related to this opportunity.

 The NDC Research Division provides analysis and opinion on current and future defence and security issues aimed at informing decision-makers in NATO Headquarters and the political leadership of member states.
 It conducts in-house research, commissions outside expertise, hosts and co-sponsors major international conferences and shorter seminars, and publishes all of its work.